-It does not replace New Zealand Superannuation (NZ Super), so you can receive super payments and have a KiwiSaver fund at the same time.
-NZ Super is the government’s pension scheme available to most New Zealand residents over 65 years old, regardless of how much they earn or how many investments they have.
+KiwiSaver does not replace New Zealand Superannuation (NZ Super), so you can receive super payments and have a KiwiSaver fund at the same time.
+NZ Super is the government’s pension scheme available to most New Zealand residents over 65 years old.
+It is not means tested.

 KiwiSaver can also come in handy before you retire.
-You can access these savings when you buy your first home, if you have been contributing for three years or more.
+You can access your savings when you buy your first home, if you have been contributing for three years or more.

-CANSTAR has put in the hard yards here too, to compare KiwiSaver providers to help give you some guidance, including for first home buyers.
+Canstar puts in the hard yards here, too, by comparing KiwiSaver providers, to help give you some guidance.

 You can read our full guide to KiwiSaver, and learn everything you need to know about making the right investment choices by clicking here.